 On the other end, atheist critics raise objections of their own as they laugh and scoff at the idea of propitiation.

-The obvious problem with this idea is that nowhere in the New Testament or the Old do we find the idea of Jesus suffering God’s wrath.
-Nowhere.
-Furthermore, the Bible gives a different idea of God pouring His wrath upon non-believers than we may have.
-Instead of blazing them with fire or disaster, He simply lets them go on their own way to discover for themselves what sin brings forth at the end (Romans 1:18-28).
+In addition to the meme’s lack of understanding regarding the hypostatic union, the problem with this idea is that nowhere in the New Testament or the Old do we find the idea of Jesus suffering (or coming to suffer) the wrath of God.
+In fact, the Bible gives a different idea of God pouring His wrath upon non-believers than we may have.
+He simply lets them go on their own way to discover for themselves the death sin brings in the end (Romans 1:18-28).
 And what of Jesus forgiving sins before any placating of God’s wrath (Luke 7:48)?
 Neither is there any parallel to this view of propitiation in the OT.